ojengwa/joomla-google-starter/README.md

-joomla-gae
+joomla-google-starter
 ==========

-GAE configuration and installation information for installation, deployment, and maintenance of the Joomla!
+Google App Engine configuration and installation information for installation, deployment, and maintenance of the Joomla!
 CMS on the Google App Engine Platform

 Work in progress, repository branches are as follows:

-Master: eventual home of master info, now just notes
-Site: Testing code for executing Joomla under GAE
-Overnumerousness: home for my own personal website where I'm testing Joomla and GAE
-Installation: home of GAE installation utility

-expInstallation: experimental feature branch for working with installation

 ==========